-These studies incorporated price and promotional information to forecast retailer product sales.
+These studies incorporate price and promotional information to forecast retailer product sales.
 This is because price and promotion have strong impact on product sales.
 A large number of studies has been devoted to exploring the mechanism of price and promotions.
-Some studies find that price and promotions significantly increase short-term sales (Blattberg, Briesch et al. 1995), exhibit (asymmetrical) competitive effect (Wittink, Addona et al. 1988, Dekimpe, Hanssens et al. 1999, Wedel and Zhang 2004, Andrews, Currim et al. 2008), lead to purchase acceleration and anticipation (Van Heerde, Gupta et al. 2003, Mace and Neslin 2004).

-Other studies reveal that the effect of prices and promotions may change over time (e.g. Little 1966, Morrison 1966, Myers and Nicosia 1970, Myers 1971, Houston and Weiss 1975, Monroe and Guiltinan 1975, Moinpour, McCullough et al. 1976, Wildt 1976, Wichern and Jones 1977, Winer 1979, Mahajan, Bretschneider et al. 1980).
-Wildt (1976) and Wildt and Winer (1983) attribute the change of the effect of the marketing activities to the change of economic conditions, consumer tastes, and competition situations etc. Customers may price reductions and sales promotions more attractive when there is an economic crunch.
-Customers may change their taste and preference as they accumulate knowledge of the product and when they try to seek varieties, and they may also change their preference when they reach a different social status or decide to adopt a different lifestyle (Meeran, Jahanbin et al. 2017).
-Research at the store level also find that introductions of new products (e.g., the store-owned brand) decrease promotional elasticities of premium national brands and increase promotional elasticities of the second tier national brands (Nijs, Dekimpe et al. 2001, Van Heerde, Srinivasan et al. 2008).
+Some studies find that price and promotional activities significantly increase short-term sales (Blattberg, Briesch et al. 1995), exhibit (asymmetrical) competitive effect (Wittink, Addona et al. 1988, Dekimpe, Hanssens et al. 1999, Wedel and Zhang 2004, Andrews, Currim et al. 2008), lead to purchase acceleration and anticipation (Van Heerde, Gupta et al. 2003, Mace and Neslin 2004).
+Some studies have however shown that the effect of prices and promotions may change over time (e.g. Little 1966, Morrison 1966, Myers and Nicosia 1970, Myers 1971, Houston and Weiss 1975, Monroe and Guiltinan 1975, Moinpour, McCullough et al. 1976, Wildt 1976, Wichern and Jones 1977, Winer 1979, Mahajan, Bretschneider et al. 1980).
+Wildt (1976) and Wildt and Winer (1983) attribute the change in the effect of the marketing activities to the change in economic conditions, consumer tastes, and competitive environment etc. Customers may, for instance, become more sensitive to price reductions and sales promotions because these are more attractive when there is an economic crunch compared to other time periods.
+Customers may also display a change in their tastes and preferences.
+This can occur as customers accumulate more knowledge of the product, when they try to seek variety or they may also change their preferences when they reach a different social status or decide to adopt a different lifestyle (Meeran, Jahanbin et al. 2017).
+Research at the store level also finds that the introduction of new brands in a product category (e.g., the store-owned brand) decreases the promotional elasticities of premium national brands and increase promotional elasticities of the second tier national brands (Nijs, Dekimpe et al. 2001, Van Heerde, Srinivasan et al. 2008).
 Lastly, the effect of prices and promotions may change during the different stages of the product lifecycle (Mahajan, Bretschneider et al. 1980).
-The change of the effect of prices and promotions however has been overlooked by all the existing methods for retailer product sales.
+The change in the effect of prices and promotions on sales however has been overlooked by previous studies where the objective is to help decision makers and in particular retailers in forecasting their inventory requirements.

-The issue of structural break and potential forecast bias
+Structural break and potential forecast bias